This tutorial shows how to create a Capital Investment Plan in Excel.

 For example, if the total debt drawn by Year 2 equals $1.5m and the principal repayment equals $0.3m, the balance sheet will show the Long-Term Debt Liability of $1.2m (i.e. $1.5m debt drawn minus $0.3m repayment).

-Note that my template includes equity injections as part of the Owner’s Equity.
+Finally, include equity injections as part of the Owner’s Equity.

 Learn More: Visit my tutorial on How to Create an Excel Financial Model with Debt Financing for more examples of debt calculations.